ULUGBEK12194914/AI_application/README.md

-# AI_application
+# Linear Regression using TensorFlow
-repo for ai application course
+'''